 Both national parks have great hiking trails and lots of wildlife.

 While it is not possible to hike in a short time, John Muir Trail deserves a special mention.
 This is a long-distance trail in the Sierra Nevada and passes through Yosemite, Sequoia, and Kings Canyon National Parks.
 It is as renowned as the Appalachian or the Pacific Crest Trail.

 The old mining ghost town of Bodie is an hour away from Mammoth Lakes.
 Preserved as a state park, the town is full of historic saloons and deserted buildings.

-While Sacramento is not in the Sierra Nevada mountain ranges, the city is on the way while returning to San Francisco from Lake Tahoe and makes for a great addition to the California road trip itinerary.
+While Sacramento is not in the Sierra Nevada mountain ranges, the city is on the way while returning to San Francisco from Lake Tahoe and makes for a great addition to our California road trip itinerary recommendations.